27 Toronto Tourist Attractions That You Shouldn’t Miss

 “The Toronto Sign” at Nathan Phillips Square

-Travelling to Toronto and wanting to snap a photo for Instagram?
-Of course you do!
+Travelling to Toronto and wanting to snap a photo as a souvenir?
+Of course, you do!

 Head north from Lake Ontario to Nathan Phillips Square.

-Located at Queen Street West just west of Yonge, it’s here that you’ll find Toronto City Hall and the famous “Toronto Sign”.
+Located on Queen Street West just west of Yonge, it’s here that you’ll find Toronto City Hall and the famous “Toronto Sign”.

-During the day, the sign of often themed for various festivals or occasions.
+During the day, the sign is often themed for various festivals or occasions.
 At night – it’s all lit up!
 Nathan Phillips Square is quite the gathering spot in the city.
+At New Year’s, the square is filled with concert stages and party-goers – Eric has even been a few times.

-Fort York
+Fort York National Historic Site

 Are you into learning about Toronto’s role in military history?
 Want to learn about how we beat the United States in the War of 1812?

 That’s a true story – and you can learn all about it at Fort York.
 The grounds are located to the west of downtown – pinched between the Lake and Liberty Village under the Gardiner Expressway.

-The historic site is actually one of the largest collection of 1812 Wartime buildings.
+Some of the park’s grounds are free to roam through, but the exhibits and museums require admission.
 To learn more about visiting Fort York and the exhibits, visit the official Fort York website.

 St. Lawrence Market